Government-Subsidized Air Service Stymies Private Bus Service

 “It’s corporate welfare,” Edwards said.
 “It benefits these few businesses, but that’s not fair to the rest of us who don’t get these subsidies.
 Congress gave [the program] a name that is the reverse of what it actually is,” suggesting there is nothing essential about the EAS.
 “It’s a total waste of taxpayer money.”

-The Cato Institute has made numerous calls to eliminate the EAS program in its “Corporate Welfare” report, which is released every few years.
-Other organizations including Citizens Against Government Waste and Taxpayers for Common Sense also have called for a repeal of the EAS.
+The Cato Institute has repeatedly called for elimination of the EAS program in its “Corporate Welfare” report, which is released every few years.
+Other organizations calling for EAS repeal include Citizens Against Government Waste and Taxpayers for Common Sense.

 “Deregulation would never have passed without some sort of protections for smaller communities,” the DOT official said.
 “No senators in small states would have voted for it.”